Learn to Hunt

 The Fairport Fish Hatchery is located along Iowa Highway 22, eight miles east of Muscatine in Muscatine County.
 It has a very rich history, serving Iowa's natural resources and its anglers for many years.
 The facility is located along the scenic upper Mississippi River valley.
 The land where the hatchery is located was donated to the federal government by the Association of Button Manufacturers.
 It was established as a biological station by Congress in 1908.

 The station was set up for freshwater mussel research and propagation, which was of economic importance to the region at the time.
 In 1929 the station became a fish hatchery and during the late 1960's the Bureau of Sport Fisheries and Wildlife spent more than $200,000 renovating and modernizing it.
-In 1973, the bureau suffered from severe budget cuts and the federal pond stocking program was abolished.
+In 1973, the bureau suffered from severe budget cuts and the federal pond stocking program ended.
 As a result, operation of the Fairport Fish Hatchery was turned over to the Department of Natural Resources.
 It was an opportunity to add, without cost to Iowa anglers, an excellent, well-managed hatchery to the system.

 Guttenberg Fish Hatchery